yijie086/academic/content/post/give-a-talk-on-joint-fall-2022-meeting-of-the-texas-section-of-the-aps-texas-section-of-the-aapt-and-zone-13-of-the-sps/index.md

 ---
-title: Give a talk on Joint Fall 2022 Meeting of the Texas Section of the APS, Texas Section of the AAPT, and Zone 13 of the SPS
+title: Give a talk at Joint Fall 2022 Meeting of the Texas Section of the APS, Texas Section of the AAPT, and Zone 13 of the SPS
 subtitle: "Session L03.00004: A TeV Muon-Ion Collider at BNL and its Physics Potential"
 date: 2022-10-16T03:01:57.188Z